-Subtly flavored, charred to perfection and swimming in a concoction of deliciousness, these Italian roasted sweet peppers are a treat for your taste buds!
+Subtly flavored, charred to perfection and swimming in a concoction of deliciousness, these roasted Italian peppers are a treat for your taste buds!

 Roasted peppers are an absolute classic accompaniment in Italian cuisine, and if you, like me, love how the use of simple ingredients can sometimes create magic, you’ve got to give this recipe a shot.